 - 1. Push the locking tab to the right, to unlock the lever. - 2.
-Rotate the Manual Park Release lever forward to its original position, until the locking tab snaps into place to secure the lever. - Pull gently on the tether strap to confirm that the lever is locked in its stowed position. - 4.
-Re-install the access cover.
+Rotate the Manual Park Release lever forward to its original position, until the locking tab snaps into place to secure the lever. - 3.
+Pull gently on the tether strap to confirm that the lever is locked in its stowed position.